LittlePuggers/LittlePuggers/README.md

 I've been enjoying the wild ride of learning all these technologies and I hope it doesn't end soon! 🤩

-- 🔭 I’m currently working on [BurgerQueen](https://github.com/LittlePuggers/DEV003-burger-queen-api-client) 🍔👑
+- 🔭 I’m currently working on [Vidas con causa](https://github.com/LittlePuggers/vidas-con-causa-medic) 🐶💕
-- 🌱 I’m currently learning Angular, TypeScript, database mocks (JSON server)
-- 💡 I recently was introduced to agile methodology and I'm loving it!
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/anaibarram/)
 - ⚡ Fun fact: I picked my GitHub username for fun and now I'm attached to it 🙈
-- 🐶 My pug supports me by snoring loudly by my side! 😂
+- ~~🐶 My pug supports me by snoring loudly by my side! 🤍~~

 I organize myself with: